Getting Married In The USA - United States Wedding Guide

 Precipitation is frequent among the right half of the USA, with an average of 40 to 60 inches annually.
 The left half of the USA experiences much left precipitation, at about 5-25 inches annually, with the exception of the moist Pacific Northwest.
 The Pacific Northwest is the wettest portion of the USA, with about 70-140 inches annually.

 Time is very fixed in the U.S. and being late is usually frowned upon.
-During conversation, eye contact is usually expected.
-Americans generally greet each other in formal situations with a handshake.
+During the conversation, eye contact is usually expected.
+Americans generally greet each other informal situations with a handshake.
 Friends might greet each other with a hug, depending on the situation.
 In most contexts, you are expected to dress for the occasion.

 Food and drink will vary depending on the state and region you’re traveling to.
 Typically an American breakfast consists of coffee or orange juice, eggs, pancakes, bacon, sausage, or toast.